 Farming is a complex business and more farm women are becoming active business partners in their operations.
 The target audience is farm women with a passion for business and involvement.
 Participants will gain a better understanding of human resource issues, business plans, financial documentation, property titles, cash and crop share leases, marketing plans, retirement and estate planning and types of insurance.

-Annie’s Project – Education for Farm Women (APEFW) is an IRS designated 501(c)(3) organization established for the purpose of providing education and other opportunities to woman farmers and ranchers so that these women can become effective owners and partners in farm businesses.
-Programs offered through APEFW are called Annie’s Projects.
+Annie’s Project (AP) is an IRS designated 501(c)(3) organization established for the purpose of providing education and other opportunities to woman farmers and ranchers so that these women can become effective owners and partners in farm businesses.
+The flagship program offered through AP is called Annie’s Project.

-APEFW has developed a series of classes that address a variety of issues confronted by female farmers and ranchers.
-Through six educational sessions, Annie’s Project level I fosters problem solving, record keeping, and decision-making skills from the five areas of risk as identified by USDA.
+AP has developed a series of classes that address a variety of issues confronted by female farmers and ranchers.
+Through six educational sessions, Annie’s Project fosters problem solving, record keeping, and decision-making skills from the five areas of risk as identified by USDA.

-Managing for Today and Tomorrow, an Annie’s Project level II course, teaches business, estate, retirement and succession planning.
+Managing for Today and Tomorrow, teaches business, estate, retirement and succession planning.
 Farm and ranch women have an opportunity to develop networks and skills key to planning successful farm transitions.

 Programs are localized and conducted in small groups.
 Women are provided a safe harbor to learn in a stress free, open environment.
 They are encouraged to contribute their life experiences to facilitate learning from each other.
 Local specialists provide the skilled guidance needed for the educational process to blossom.
 Hear what participants have to say.

 If there is not a site near you, ask the Director of Administration to add you to our list of interested clients.